-A different rate may apply where the appointee is an existing civil or public servant appointed on or before 6 April 1995 and is not required to make a personal pension contribution.
+A different rate will apply where the appointee is not required to make a Personal Pension Contribution.

-Long Service Increments may be payable after 3 years (LSI1) and 6 years (LSI2) satisfactory service at the maximum of the scale.
+Long service increments may be payable after 3 (LSI1) and 6 (LSI2) years satisfactory service at the maximum of the scale.

-Candidates should note that entry will be at the minimum of the scale and the rate of remuneration will not be subject to negotiation and may be adjusted from time to time in line with Government pay policy.
-Increments may be awarded subject to satisfactory performance.
+Entry will be at the minimum of the scale and the rate of remuneration will not be subject to negotiation and may be adjusted from time to time in line with Government Policy.
+Different terms and conditions may apply, if, immediately prior to appointment the appointee is already a serving Civil Servant or Public Servant.